 Highly Effective Human Service Managers Program

-Johnston County DSS in NC is currently using the program, including several others agencies.
-Tim Nolan provided the kickoff meeting to staff during a morning and afternoon session (recommended option).
-Clinical and Support Options in MA just purchased the program for 125 management staff and Tim is provided the kickoff meeting in December.
+Johnston County DSS and Duplin County DSS in NC are currently using the program, including Clinical and Support Options (CSO) in MA (with 140 management staff participating in the program).
+Tim is coming out to CSO quarterly to facilitate module meetings.
 See below for examples of how this program is supported by recent research.

 Benefits of the Program

 - Easy to implement (agency is provided with all materials to implement the program)

 - Designed specifically for human service managers (supervisors, managers, directors, etc.)